daddesio/utkencode/README.md

 ## Overview

-EA MicroTalk 10:1 (also UTalk or UTK) is a linear-predictive speech codec used in various EA games.
+EA MicroTalk 10:1 (also UTalk or UTK) is a linear-predictive speech codec used in various games by Electronic Arts.
 The earliest known game to use it is Beasts & Bumpkins (1997).
 The codec has a bandwidth of 11.025kHz (sampling rate 22.05kHz) and frame size of 20ms (432 samples) and only supports mono.
 It is typically encoded at 32 kbit/s.

 In this repository, I have created a set of open source (public domain) MicroTalk decoders/encoders.